parazyd/tordam/protocol.md

 }
 ```

-Further on, the directory will append useful metadata to the struct.
+Further on, the node will append useful metadata to the struct.
+We will
-We will add the encoded public key, timestamps of when the client was
+add the encoded public key, timestamps of when the client was first seen
-first seen and last seen, and a field to indicate if the node is valid.
+and last seen, and a field to indicate if the node is valid.
+The latter
-The latter is not to be handled by Tor-DAM, but rather the upper layer,
+is not to be handled by Tor DAM, but rather the upper layer, which
-which actually has consensus handling.
+actually has consensus handling.

-If the node is valid in the directory's database, the directory will
+If the node is valid in another node's database, the remote node will
 then propagate back all the valid nodes it knows (including itself) back
 to the client in a gzipped and base64 encoded JSON struct.
 The client
 will then handle this and update its own database accordingly.